chinchalinchin/cloudformation-templates/README.md

     parameters:
         - ParameterKey: secretKey
           ParameterValue: !env ENVIRONMENT_SECRET
+        ## ... as many as it takes ...
 ```

-In the above example, the template has a parameter `secretKey` in the `Parameters` section, and the *deployments.yml* passed in the value of the environment variable `ENVIRONMENT_SECRET` into this parameter.
+In the above example, the template has a parameter `secretKey` in the `Parameters` section, and the *deployments.yml* passes in the value of the environment variable `ENVIRONMENT_SECRET` for this parameter.

 **NOTE**: All environment variables that are required locally are also required within the **Azure DevOps** pipeline.
 [Refer to the official documentation for information on how to provision variables and secrets within the pipeline](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/variables?view=azure-devops&tabs=yaml%2Cbatch)